pophero110/Tic-tac-toe/README.md

 # _Tic-tac-toe_ Game

 Developer: Jeff Ou
-Main goal: Make a fancy tic-tac-toe game using all of my knowledge about web development Link to the game: https://my-tic-tac-toe.herokuapp.com/
+Main goal: Make a tic-tac-toe game using all of my knowledge about web development Link to the game: https://my-tic-tac-toe.herokuapp.com/

 # Technologies